Gemini AI Is Set To Gatekeep Gmail: Value Will Get Through, Pitches Won’t

 - Your ideal summary: "The sender shared a calculator for hiring costs.
 Later, they provided research on Q3 salary trends.
 Recently, they invited you to a webinar on remote leadership."

-Gemini will brutally expose sequences that lack value.
+Gemini will limit the success of sequences that lack value.
 If your follow-ups are just "nudges," the AI summary will signal to your prospect that you have nothing to add.
 You can’t hide from the AI.

 The solution: Every single email in your sequence must stand alone as a piece of value.
 Send the calculator.
 Send the research.
 Make the AI summary read like a list of gifts, not a list of demands.